 Proving A Dog Bite Case Under Georgia Law

-It starts by getting in touch with The Millar Law Firm.
+Let The Millar Law Firm help you determine whether or not a valid claim can be made.
 Simply call us or submit our online form.
-You will speak directly with a lawyer who will examine the facts of your situation, review your legal options and explain what it will take to prove your case.
+You will speak directly with an attorney who will examine the facts of your case, review your legal options and explain what it will take to succeed with your claim.

 Georgia Dog Bite Laws: Establishing Grounds For The Dog Owner’s Liability

 Under Georgia law, there are at least two general ways to hold a dog owner liable for your injuries.
 Either the dog has a provable history of aggression, or the dog owner acted with negligence in handling the dog.
 Let us fully unpack these two concepts for clarification.

 1. History of Aggression

 Under Georgia law, O.C.G.A. § 51-2-7, and indeed in most other states, there is an aggressive dog standard, commonly referred to as the “One Bite Rule.”
 Although strictly speaking “one (previous) bite” is not required, the Rule is an interpretation of the statute which maintains that a dog owner should not be held responsible for injuries caused by their animal if the owner was truly unaware that the dog might behave that way.
 After all, no one knows for sure what a dog is capable of until something happens.

 Proving that a dog owner actually knew, or should have known, that their dog was aggressive or dangerous can be as easy as discovering prior animal control reports regarding that animal.
 There may also be statements or testimony from surrounding neighbors who have had experiences with the dog at issue.
 Some neighbors are eager to tell their story when it involves a dangerous animal in the area.